electricimp/imp-central-impt/DevelopmentGuide.md

 By [**impt project link**](./CommandsManual.md#project-link) command.

 It creates Project which relates to already existent Device Group, just links it to the source files.
 The source files can be specified directly - using `--device-file <device_file>` and `--agent-file <agent_file>` options.
 Or the default names can be used.
-When `--create-files` option is specified and the file(s) does not exist, the command creates the empty file(s).
+If the specified file(s) does not exist, the command creates the empty file(s).

 *Example*
 ```
-> impt project link -g MyDG -c
+> impt project link -g MyDG
 Device source file "device.nut" is created successfully.
 Agent source file "agent.nut" is created successfully.
 Project is linked successfully.